polarwinkel/huuid/README.md

 ## How to use `huuid`

-install it, i.e. using pip:
+Install it using pip:

 `pip install huuid`

+or just put the folder `huuid` in your project-root.
+(Jep, just that one file - that's all!)

-then in python import in your code with
+Then in python import it in your code with

 `import huuid`